Table of Contents

 Goal: Ensure each team member safely completes the trust fall.

-How it Works: Participants stand in a close circle with one person in the middle.
-The person in the center crosses their arms over their chest and falls backwards, trusting the group to catch and pass them around the circle.
-Each participant takes a turn being in the center.
+How it Works: Have your group form a close circle, with one person standing in the center.
+The person in the middle crosses their arms over their chest and gently falls backward, trusting their teammates to catch them and guide them around the circle.
+Then, you rotate so everyone gets a turn at being the one who trusts the team to catch them!

 2. Outdoor Trivia Challenge